LeglessCorpse Films owner Chad Armstrong talks about his business and upcoming horror film ‘Deimosimine’

 LAZG: What was it like working on Deimosimine?
 Do you have favorite moments?

 CA: “Well, we are still shooting, but everyday has been a blast.
 We rented an old video store in Somerville, Alabama and turned it into our set — building flats and dressing it.
 But it also has 4 small rooms.
 So before a shooting over weekend, a bunch of us will crash there on air mattresses.
-It’s like a huge slumber party and a lot of fun as we have some drinks and get the set ready for the next day.”
+It’s like a huge slumber party and a lot of fun as we have some drinks and get the set ready for the next day.
+I’m not saying it was as comfy as the full size mattress I have at home of course, but it was still a blast!”

 “The makeup team is hilarious.
 Tara, Mayela, and Ginger are so fun to hang out with.
 When it’s an FX shoot and our FX maestro, Dennis Preston, stays over, it’s always cool cause he doesn’t sleep.
 He’ll be up all night airbrushing monster penises or a cool creature appliance.”